-Our fire-resistant containers pass full-scale tests (ISO 19281:2016).
+Our fire-resistant containers pass full-scale tests (ISO 19281:2016) and make it safe to transport dangerous goods.
 That means a Class A fire that starts inside a container can be contained for at least six hours.
 This gives the crew enough time to make an emergency landing, no matter where the plane is when the fire breaks out.

 Undeclared lithium battery cargo and the disregard of safety rules, whether intentional or not, is a sad fact of life.
 The solution?
 To design containers that can safely transport these undeclared, dangerous goods in large numbers as part of regular air freight.
 So that’s what we’ve done.

 The combustible nature of lithium-based batteries poses a risk to all aircraft, whether it’s a Boeing 767-300F or an Airbus A330F.
 Whatever type of plane you use to transport these batteries, we can adapt the size and contours of our fireproof container to suit your operations perfectly.